Information-theoretic interpretation of quantum formalism: Introduction

 \subsection{Motivation}

-In this paper, we aim to confront quantum information with \enquote{Bayesian computation}, i.e., computation employing statistical estimation.
-In quantum information, data are natively probabilistic and encoded as density operators in a Hilbert space $\mathcal{H}$ while quantum channels correspond to trace-preserving completely positive linear maps~\citep{holevo}.
-The basis vectors of the Hilbert space are labelled by the discrete states of a classical register.
+In this paper, we aim to confront quantum information with \enquote{Bayesian computation}, i.e., calculation employing Bayesian inference, with the primary objective to understand the potential effectiveness of quantum computation.
+In quantum information, data are natively probabilistic and encoded as density operators in a Hilbert space $\mathcal{H}$ whose basis vectors are labelled by the discrete states of a classical register.

-Unlike calculation that consider a unique set of variables and is thus purely static, quantum information describes a multiplicity of viewpoints and therefore can directly address the evolution of the system.
-To take account of this context, we propose to represent the essence of quantum information by a pair of ingredients: (1) \emph{a register}, to store and compute the relevant input data, and (2) \emph{a communication channel} to expose other viewpoints on the system.
+Unlike calculation that consider a unique batch of binary digits and is thus purely static, quantum information describes a multiplicity of viewpoints and, e. g., can directly address the evolution of the system.
+To take account of this context, we propose to characterize quantum information by a pair of ingredients: (1) \emph{a register}, to store and compute the input data, and (2) \emph{a set of communication channels} to expose different viewpoints on the system.
+This sole procedure leads to both a profound revision of the very essence of quantum information and to an advance in Bayesian inference techniques.
+Let us start with an informal draft of the model.

-To this end, we propose to regard any classical register as a \emph{random} Boolean algebra in the framework of Bayesian inference theory.
-As a result, the discrete set of classical states is replaced by a continuous ensemble of classical unknown probabilities within an initial chart.
-This is a first departure from classical information, which already results in a radical change in perspective: States are identified through statistical estimation, which in fact, corresponds to regard the quantum \enquote{Born \emph{interpretation}}~\cite{born} as a \enquote{Born \emph{method}} relevant as well in the classical realm.
-In Ref.~\cite{mf3,mf4}, we have shown that alone, such a change is surprisingly effective in \enquote{Bayesian computation}.

-At this stage, the framework only addresses static problems, but nothing precludes taking into account an evolving system by a communication channel, acting on the unknown probabilities of the random Boolean algebra.
-In fact, this second novelty turns out to be a major breakthrough in the description of the classical information itself, transforming the very status of the register, from a simple \emph{data tank} to an \emph{information manifold} \footnote{This is a neologism that has nothing to do with the so-called \enquote{statistical manifold}~\cite{amari}.} .
-This means that the calculation is not confined to a fixed set of variables, but considers all possible sets.
-To implement a communication channel, it is technically convenient to work on a suitable vector space, namely, the complex span of the discrete classical states: We recover the conventional Hilbert space $\mathcal{H}$ and the features of quantum information.